The PerfectCLEAN Post

 Pathogens move through healthcare environments in ways that aren’t always obvious.
 High-touch surfaces—bed rails, call buttons, door handles—have long been prioritized in daily cleaning protocols.

-But one critical surface still falls through the cracks in many facilities: patient privacy curtains.
+But one critical high-touch surface still falls through the cracks, or is ignored in many facilities: patient privacy curtains.

-Growing clinical evidence shows that cubicle curtains quickly become contaminated with pathogens and remain contaminated despite routine environmental cleaning practices.
-Yet in many facilities, curtains are still treated as if they pose minimal risk.
+Growing clinical evidence shows that cubicle curtains quickly become contaminated with deadly pathogens and remain contaminated for weeks and even months. .
+Yet in many facilities, due to high remove-launder-replace costs, curtains are still treated as if they pose minimal risk.

-That misconception can undermine even the strongest infection prevention program.
+That misconception can undermine even the strictest infection prevention program.

 THE PROBLEM: Privacy Curtains Become Contaminated Faster Than You Realize